cloudmu/react-redux-starter-kit/README.md

 * The async actions for restful API calls for authentication and fetching Github users and repos are now refactored to go through a common utility `callApi()`.

 ## Wish List / Known Issues

-**Univeral**
+**Universal**
-Although it's "cool" to have universal (server-side, isomorphic) rendering these days, there are many situations (like this one) where that complexity is simply not useful or required.
+Although it's "cool" to have universal (server-side, isomorphic) rendering these days, there are many situations (like this one) where that complexity is simply not useful or applicable (e.g. Java backend).

 **WebSocket**
 It would be interesting to show a use case of WebSocket, which is common for a real-world web application.

 ## Getting Started
-I used [create-react-app](https://github.com/facebookincubator/create-react-app) to easily create a base application.
-I then added the project specific code for querying github, displaying results, etc.
+Thanks to [create-react-app](https://github.com/facebookincubator/create-react-app), we will have a configuration-free dev experience.

-To get started, you must clone this git repository and then run `npm install` for the main directory and the server `server` directory.
+To get started, please clone this git repository and then run `npm install` once under the project top-level directory.

 ```
 git clone https://github.com/cloudmu/react-redux-starter-kit.git
 cd react-redux-starter-kit
 npm install
-cd server
-npm install
-cd ..                 # to get back to the top-level directory
 ```
+This will install the dependencies for the client side.

 **You’ll need to have Node installed on your machine**.
 (Node >= 6 and npm >= 3 are recommended).

 ## While You're Developing...
-Whenever you want to run/test the program, `cd` to the main directory.
+Whenever you want to run/test the program, `cd` to the project top-level directory.
 Use these commands:

 ### `npm start`

 Runs the app in the development mode, using the Webpack-provided "development server".<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-To run the demo, be sure to run the [API Server](#an-api-server) as well.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.
+**Note** The web app is up and running now, but some features (such as JWT-based authentication) rely on an API Server.
+Be sure to run the [API Server](#an-api-server) as well.

 ### `npm run build`